timotejroiko/astrobot-docs/README.md

 ### Prefix

 Use this command to view and/or change Astrobot's prefix in your server.
-Only server owners can change the prefix and it cannot be used in DMs.
+Only server owners can change the prefix.

 Examples: